We believe that parents know their child best. We are here to advocate for them and provide

 In addition, she is an expert in assessment and management of Attention Deficit Hyperactivity Disorder (ADHD), Dyspraxia, Developmental Delay and other aspects of Neurodisability and Developmental Paediatrics.

-She holds key leadership roles within the NHS in relation to Autism and Special Educational Needs and Disability (SEND) as Autism Lead and Designated Medical Officer (DMO) in Hertfordshire Community NHS Trust and a board member of NHS England, East of England ASD and Learning Disability Board.
+She holds key leadership roles within the NHS in relation to Autism and Special Educational Needs and Disability (SEND) as Autism Lead and has been a Designated Medical Officer (DMO) in Hertfordshire Community NHS Trust for several years.
+She is a board member of NHS England, East of England ASD and Learning Disability Board.

 She has been involved in the capacity of chief investigator in a feasibility Research Trial using a robot (KASPAR) to improve joint attention, imitation and turn taking in children on Autism Spectrum.
 She has presented in international and national conferences over the years including at the prestigious RCPCH.
 She is a co-author of the Autism chapter in the Trainees Handbook published by Jay Pee Brothers.